Emeritus Professor · University College London

 scientific contribution.

-Audiology & Hearing Science Noise & Health Research Biomedical Sciences Cultural Landscape Studies Human Geography Environmental Impact on Communities
+Audiology & Hearing Science Noise & Health Research Biomedical Sciences Cardiovascular Effects of Noise Cultural Landscape Studies Human Geography Environmental Impact on Communities

 3,700+Google Scholar citations